elaforge/karya/doc/problems.md

 UI lagginess when editing notes is a continual problem.
 It tends to get clunky after editing for a while.
 Likely there are memory leaks which cause GC to get more expensive.
-Also in the past I've accidentally blocked the UI thread by unevaluated but expensive thunk.
+Also in the past I've accidentally blocked the UI thread by forcing an unevaluated but expensive thunk.

 Part of this endemic to any interactive program, but Haskell's laziness makes it worse.
 It's also hard to troubleshoot since it only tends to come up after